 Always make a good impression… you never know who’s watching!

 By the middle of 2019, there was still no sign of any cover prospects and Liesl was getting a bit despondent.
 Little did she know, the universe was conspiring to make her dreams come true.
-As part of the 2019 Miss SA preliminary judging panel, Liesl ended up sitting next to our editor Danielle Weakley!
+As part of the 2019 Miss SA preliminary judging panel, Liesl ended up sitting next to the WH editor at the time, Danielle Weakley!

 “I got into the Miss SA room and Danielle’s name tag had fallen over.
 I knew her name but I didn’t know what she looked like.
 So we got chatting about hair and she was obsessed with my brows!
 I actually even made fun of her for wanting almond milk and her Cape Town ways!
 But as I started figuring it out, I went numb inside.
 And ten seconds later an intern came in and fixed her name tag.
 I messaged my best friend immediately, and she said ‘ask her!’
 I said, ‘No wait!
 We need to play it cool!’
 I was there for Miss SA and to be a part of the pageant, and this was not the time nor the place.”
 Liesl was a total pro, and kept her game face on despite dying with excitement inside.
 They exchanged numbers.
 Still totally profesh.
 A few months later, when Danielle contacted her about the cover feature, Liesl cried in her car.